California Bank Closed Manafort-Linked Accounts In 2016 After Transactions Raised Suspicions

 Contact Chris Geidner at chris.geidner@buzzfeed.com.

 Jason Leopold is a senior investigative reporter for BuzzFeed News and is based in LA.
 Recipient: IRE 2016 FOI award; Newseum Institute National Freedom of Information Hall of Fame.
 PGP fingerprint 46DB 0712 284B 8C6E 40FF 7A1B D3CD 5720 694B 16F0.
+Contact this reporter at jason.leopold@buzzfeed.com

 Contact Jason Leopold at jason.leopold@buzzfeed.com.